Gmagon/src.gmagon.com/source/products/store/sudokumm/features.md

 - Timekeeping
 - degrees of difficult
 - Support autofill pencil
+- Support error check with one click
+- Easy to edit and pause
 - After-sale services
 - Minimum and streamlined interface.
 - No ads and plug-ins
 - No registration and log in.
-- Support remove all files
+- Restart game with one click